Sheet Pan Breakfast Hash (one pan!)

 How to make this recipe your own

-- This recipe is great with maple sausage links, or sub your favorite breakfast meat like cubed honey ham, bacon pieces, or crumbled sausage.
+- Meat variations: Substitute your favorite breakfast meat like cubed honey ham, bacon pieces, or crumbled sausage.
 If you use cooked ham or uncooked bacon, you can add them 10 minutes into cooking when you stir the potatoes, as they won’t take as long to cook through as the uncooked maple sausage links.

-- If you don’t have sweet potatoes on hand, you can use frozen hash brown potatoes.
-Bake for about 20 minutes, or according to package directions, before using a spoon to make wells in the hashbrowns for the eggs.
-Put the pan back in the over for 7-11 minutes until eggs are cooked to your liking.
+- Hash brown potatoes: If you don’t have sweet potatoes on hand, you can use frozen hash brown potatoes.
+Bake for about 20 minutes, or according to package directions, before using a spoon to make wells in the hash browns for the eggs.
+Put the pan back in the over for 7 to 11 minutes until eggs are cooked to your liking.

-- If you like a little heat with your hash, you can top with sriracha or hot sauce, or mix a little sour cream and sriracha together.
+- Add spice: If you like a little heat with your hash, you can top with sriracha or hot sauce, or mix a little sour cream and sriracha together.

 Make Ahead Ideas